Skip to main content

 SHAC HIV provides HIV and other sexually transmitted infection (STI) testing upon request to anyone over 14 years of age.

-We are currently operating at the Carrboro Community Health Center by appointment only.
-Please note that we typically deliver all test results the following week via phone.
+We accept both appointments and walk-ins.
+Please note that we typically deliver all test results the following week via phone and can provide documentation upon request.

 2 Options to schedule an appointment: